 Scott Lehmann, the Assistant Athletic Director for Facilities and Club Sports, maintains that the repurposing of the court is the best solution to satisfy all parties.
 He explained that there is no other space on campus which meets the dimensions and security requirements for the simulator.

-“There is minimal space on campus for a piece of equipment such as this,” Lehmann wrote in a statement.
-“The simulator needs to be secured due to the high tech equipment; it was designed to fit in a space like a racquetball court due to its dimensions, and it needs a certain amount of floor space for the special matting put down.”
+“There is minimal space on campus for a piece of equipment such as this,” Lehmann wrote.
+“The simulator needs to be secured due to the high tech equipment; it was designed to fit in a space like a racquetball court due to its dimensions, and it needs a certain amount of floor space for the special matting put down.

 “The conversion of underused racquetball courts has been a common solution for athletics and recreation programs looking to maximize the use of existing space, re-purpose less utilized spaces, and modernize program offerings,” he continued.

-Nick Glicos, the men’s golf instructor and co-owner/director of Golf at Marindale Country Club seconds Lehmann and adds that the simuator “allows for players to make swings and gather specific information that affects ball flight.”
+Nick Glicos, the men’s golf instructor and co-owner/director of Golf at Marindale Country Club seconded Lehmann and added that the simulator will allow players to practice indoors and gather specific information pertaining to the ball flight.